 Overall Build and Impressions

 The Apertura DT6 is built quite sturdy, from the rolled steel optical tube assembly to the solid particle board rockerbox.
-(Though like all particle board rockerboxes, it would be destroyed if it gets too wet.
-The paint coatings can help mitigate this for the simple problems of dew and frost, but it wouldn’t tolerate sitting on a wet ground too often).
+(Though like all particle board rockerboxes, it would be destroyed if it got too wet.
+The paint coatings can help mitigate this for the simple problems of dew and frost, but it wouldn’t tolerate sitting on wet ground too often).
 The rockerbox is very sturdy and does not wobble at all.
 The focuser is all metal and very smooth, with no play in the drawtube that would ruin collimation.
-Collimation is easy to do with a Cheshire or collimation cap, and no special tools are needed, even the secondary mirror is collimated with an ordinary screwdriver on the very rare occasion when it would need to be adjusted.
+Collimation is easy to do with a Cheshire or collimation cap, and no special tools are needed.
+Even the secondary mirror is collimated with an ordinary screwdriver on the very rare occasion when it would need to be adjusted.

-The DT6 wasn’t my first telescope, but I sure wish it was.
-And though I do now have larger telescopes, the DT6 still maintains a great balance between weight and optical power, and I still use it instead of my 10” Dobsonian when I feel too tired to take the 10 out for a brief bit of observing.
+Though I do now have larger telescopes, the DT6 still maintains a great balance between weight and optical power, and I still use it instead of my 10” Dobsonian when I feel too tired to take the 10 out for a brief bit of observing.

 Optics of Apertura DT6